-Major blood loss in paediatric surgery mostly occurs in craniofacial, scoliosis and cardiac surgery (see section 4, and also 2.2.3 for large volume infant transfusion).
-Prior to elective surgery the preoperative Hb should be optimised by treating iron deficiency anaemia, which is common in children (Brotanek et al, 2008).
-With the exception of children with sickle cell disease (Howard et al 2013), there is no evidence to suggest that children undergoing elective non-cardiac surgery require a higher Hb transfusion threshold than those on PICU (70 g/L; for cyanotic children see 4.1).
-Evidence from subgroup analysis of 124 paediatric general surgery patients in the TRIPICU study (Rouette et al, 2010) supported a threshold of 70 g/L for stable postoperative patients, and this threshold has been also reported in paediatric scoliosis surgery (van Popta et al, 2014).
+Major blood loss in paediatric surgery mostly occurs in craniofacial, scoliosis and cardiac surgery (see Section 4, and also Section 2.2.3 for infant large volume transfusion).
+Prior to elective surgery, the preoperative Hb should be optimised by treating iron deficiency anaemia, which is common in children (Brotanek et al, 2008).
+With the exception of children with sickle cell disease (Howard et al, 2013), there is no evidence to suggest that children undergoing elective non-cardiac surgery require a higher Hb transfusion threshold than those on PICU (70 g/l; for cyanotic children see Section 4.1).
+Evidence from a subgroup analysis of 124 paediatric general surgery patients in the TRIPICU study (Rouette et al, 2010) supported a threshold of 70 g/l for stable postoperative patients, and this threshold has been also reported in paediatric scoliosis surgery (van Popta et al, 2014).

-There is evidence that antifibrinolytics such as tranexamic acid reduce blood loss (Neilipovitz et al, 2001; Sethna et al, 2005; Tzortzopoulou et al, 2008; Verma et al, 2014), the amount of blood transfused (Song et al, 2013) or both (Goobie et al, 2011) in children undergoing craniosynostosis and scoliosis surgery.
+There is evidence that antifibrinolytics, such as tranexamic acid, reduce blood loss (Neilipovitz et al, 2001; Sethna et al, 2005; Tzortzopoulou et al, 2008; Verma et al, 2014), the amount of blood transfused (Song et al, 2013), or both (Goobie et al, 2011) in children undergoing craniosynostosis and scoliosis surgery.
 This is broadly consistent with evidence from adult surgery (Henry et al, 2011; Ker et al, 2013).
-However the appropriate dose is unclear (Goobie et al, 2011; RCPCH, 2012), as is the incidence of serious side effects.
-Large well designed RCTs are required to address these issues.
+However the appropriate dose is unclear (Royal College of Paediatrics and Child Health, 2012; Goobie, 2013), as is the incidence of serious side effects.
+Large well-designed RCTs are required to address these issues.

 Cell salvage can significantly reduce allogeneic blood transfusion in adults (Carless et al, 2010) and with the development of small bowls, is feasible in infants as well as older children (Seyfried et al, 2014).
-Contraindications include sickle cell disease and other conditions characterised by red cell fragility.
-A careful risk assessment is essential in malignancy and abdominal injury when the salvaged blood may contain a high concentration of malignant cells or bacteria (AAGBI Safety Guideline, 2009).
+Contraindications include sickle cell disease and other conditions characterized by red cell fragility.
+A careful risk assessment is essential in malignancy and abdominal injury when the salvaged blood may contain a high concentration of malignant cells or bacteria (Association of Anaesthetists of Great Britain and Ireland [AAGBI] Safety Guideline, 2009).